mecid/mecid.github.io/_posts/2021-04-07-designing-api-using-combine-framework.md

     }
 ```

 As you can see in the example above, we wrap the old school HealthKit API with *Future* publisher.
 Inside the *Future* publisher, we call the asynchronous method of *HKHealthStore* to authorize the user.
-We deliver the result of the *HKHealthStore*'s authorize method using the handler of *Future* publisher and finish the publisher.
+We deliver the result of the *HKHealthStore*'s authorize method using the handler of *Future* publisher.

 The *Future* publisher has a few downsides, and one of them is the publisher's eager nature.
 It means Combine will run the publisher as soon as you create it.